copperwater/xNetHack/doc/xnh-changelog-6.0.md

   them hurling the target down into the pit.
 Sometimes a pit may be enlarged into a hole.
 Levitation and flying prevent getting trapped in the pit, but do not prevent damage dealt by being hurled down to the bottom.
+- Anything that polymorphs into a snaky form that is nonhumanoid and not Gigantic will not break its armor.
+Instead, it will slither out of its armor.

 ### Interface changes